mirinnes/pelis-plataforma/README.md

+# Movie & Series App

-# Developing a Movie&Series App with The Movie.db Api
+Developing an app by fetching The Movie.db Api

 Site Overview :